Jet.com: History

-After Marc Lore sold Diapers.com to Amazon in November 2010, he speculated that users may be willing to accept longer wait times on obtaining online-purchased goods if they can save money on their purchases.
+After Marc Lore sold Diapers.com to Amazon in November 2010, he speculated that users might be willing to accept longer wait times on obtaining online-purchased goods if they could save money on their purchases.
 He said that existing Internet retailers were catering only to wealthier customers "who care more about convenience than value".
 Lore initially set out to create a site that would use a fee-based membership model like Costco and Sam's Club and combine this with the broad selection of a general e-commerce retailer, somewhat like Amazon Prime but emphasizing reduced product prices for members rather than fast free shipping.
 He began to peddle the idea, and after lunch with a partner at Accel Ventures, Lore was promised $1 million in seed capital to start a new site.
 To create transparency and reduce squabbling over salaries, Lore created a 10-tier salary and title system.
 Recruits were assigned to one of the levels based on experience, thus eliminating salary negotiations.

-A prominent feature of the site is its pricing scheme.
-Pricing adjustments are offered to encourage users to buy more items at once and to purchase items that are located in the same distribution center, thus making the purchases less expensive for the company to collect and ship.
-As users add items to their virtual shopping cart, they are encouraged to select additional items using pricing incentives.
-Pricing options are also offered during the check-out process, such as having the user opt out of the ability to return merchandise for free in exchange for a reduced price.
+A prominent feature of the site was its pricing scheme.
+Pricing adjustments were offered to encourage users to buy more items at once and to purchase items that were located in the same distribution center, thus making the purchases less expensive for the company to collect and ship.
+As users added items to their virtual shopping cart, they were encouraged to select additional items using pricing incentives.
+Pricing options were also offered during the check-out process, such as having the user opt out of the ability to return merchandise for free in exchange for a reduced price.

 It was initially announced that the site would charge users a $50 annual membership fee after a 90-day free trial period, and that the membership fee would be the only source of profit for the company – so the merchandise would be sold at break-even prices by Jet.com.
 Lore said "The bottom line is, we're basically not making a dime on any of the transactions.
 We're passing it all back to the consumer."
 It was also announced that the site was planned to primarily function as a marketplace for members to access offerings from third-party merchant partners rather than having Jet.com selling goods itself directly.

 The site was launched with an initiative called Jet Insider, which was a campaign to spread the word about the company before its official public launch.
 Users who signed up were offered six months of site membership for free and a link to use to refer friends and family to sign up.
 Referrers were given prizes such as lifetime memberships or five year memberships, and the top 10 referrers were given stock options.
 By February 2015, about 352,000 users had signed up and the early membership program was closed.
 Beta testers reported mixed reviews on the site's benefits.